Is your charity or trading subsidiary prepared for the significant shifts in company law?

 A summary of the key changes

-• More stringent requirements in relation to member information, including in relation to the register of members and a one-off requirement to submit a full list of members to Companies House.
+- More stringent requirements in relation to recording member information.
 It is not uncommon for charities to be unsure of who their members are, or for the register of members not to have been updated, so this is something to check.

 Complying with the new requirements